SSWConsulting/SSW.Rules.Content/rules/hashtags-in-video-description/rule.md

 created: 2023-01-24T23:41:41.502Z
 guid: efe1b8b5-5d2a-4d32-9e75-667c524b2bfe
 ---
 YouTube has introduced hashtags to video descriptions, where videos are then grouped in hashtag pages.
-This optimises search results as you’ll be able to search videos using hashtags, which can in turn result in a higher engagement from since you will have a wider range of users.
+This optimises search results as you’ll be able to search videos using hashtags, which can result in a higher engagement since you will have a wider range of users.

 For example, if you are uploading a video about SSW Rules, including the hashtag #sswrules will group all sswrules video content in one search page when you click on the hashtag.